 Students in the Middleton Center for Children's Rights explore children's rights issues and learn about the workings of juvenile court.

-Drake Law School offers courses such as Children and the Law and Family Law, in addition to two clinical courses on children's rights.
+Drake Law School offers courses such as Children and the Law and Family Law, in addition to the Children's Rights Clinic.

 For more information, see Drake Law School's course descriptions.